 - Quest for Glory II took place in the desert land of Shapeir, and the hero could easily die of thirst if he ran out of water while traveling through the desert.
 Sierra likes using deserts.

-- QFG2 actually had an interesting twist on this: with enough supplies, you actually can cross the desert and go from the City of Adventure to the Wretched Hive before the scripted plotline forces you to.
+- QFG2 actually had an interesting twist on this: with enough supplies (and patience), you actually can cross the desert and go from the City of Adventure to the Wretched Hive before the scripted plotline forces you to.
 However, there's no point, since you can't get into the second town until said plotline occurs.
 But still, points for letting players do it at all.

 - The Legend of Zelda: Ocarina of Time has the Gerudo Desert which you must cross in order to get to the last temple, the Spirit Temple.
 If you get lost, you have to start over.

 - The Legend of Zelda: Twilight Princess has the Gerudo Mesa, a large and treacherous desert that Link and Midna must cross to reach the Arbiter's Grounds.

 - In The Legend of Zelda: Breath of the Wild, most of the Gerudo region is a huge, dangerous desert that Link must brave to reach Gerudo Town, and eventually the Sacred Beast Vah Naboris.
 Local dangers include sandstorms which block your view and disables the map, various enemies, and scorching heat that damages Link if he's not prepared for it with proper equipment or meals.

 - The third "chapter" of MOTHER 3 starts off with a trek through the desert